Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 - Put the vial back on the table and let the vial sit for about 1 minute.

-- Check the vial for any particles or clumps of powder which have not dissolved.
+- Check the vial for any particles or clumps of powder that have not dissolved.

 - If the powder has not completely dissolved, shake the vial quickly back and forth for 30 seconds more.
 Let the vial sit for about 1 minute.

 - Repeat Step 25 until the powder is completely dissolved and the solution is clear (see Figure M).

 - The mixed Arcalyst should be thick, clear, and colorless to pale yellow.
 Do not use the mixed liquid if it is discolored or cloudy, or if particles are in it.

 Note: Contact your pharmacy to report any mixed Arcalyst that is discolored, cloudy or contains particles.

 - Arcalyst may be kept at room temperature after mixing.
 Arcalyst should be used within 3 hours of mixing.
 Keep Arcalyst away from light.

 Step 4: Preparing the Injection

-- Hold the Arcalyst vial in 1 hand and wipe in 1 direction around the top of the Arcalyst vial with a new alcohol wipe with the other hand (see Figure N).
+- Hold the Arcalyst vial in one hand and wipe in 1 direction around the top of the Arcalyst vial with a new alcohol wipe with the other hand (see Figure N).

 - Take a new sterile, disposable 18-gauge needle and attach it firmly to a new syringe without removing the needle cover (see Figures O and P).

 - To draw air into the syringe, hold the syringe upright at eye level.
 Do not remove the needle cover.
 Pull back the plunger on the syringe to the mark that is equal to the amount of mixed Arcalyst that the healthcare provider has prescribed for you to inject (see Figure Q).

-- Hold the syringe in 1 hand and use the other hand to pull the needle cover straight off.
+- Hold the syringe in one hand and use the other hand to pull the needle cover straight off.
 Do not twist the needle as you pull off the cover.
-Place the needle cover asideand be careful not to touch the needle.
+Place the needle cover aside and be careful not to touch the needle.
 Keep the Arcalyst vial on a flat firm surface and slowly insert the needle straight down through the rubber stopper.
 Push the plunger down and inject all of the air into the vial (see Figure R).